Aksinya-Bykova/mclsr-abstract/README.md

 Clothing is a small dataset, so we use it to quickly test hypotises: if it doesn't work here there are some mistakes, if test passed we test on other datasets which are bigger.
 The problem is: if test passed on Clothing probably it means overfitting so we need check on others.
 But then we face the next problem: slow and memory heavy code is not okay.
 So optimmization is actually necessary

+I didn't describe all optimization tricks because it may take too much your time and even not as interesting

 ## Old version: